 There’s an easy way to avoid the crowd that lingers on Roe Street from 10am on a Sunday.
-Northbridge Chinese Restaurant is serving up all the delicious erryday day of the week team!
-Now for the real problem.
-To salt egg bun or not to salt egg bun.
+Northbridge Chinese Restaurant is serving up all the delicious dim sum faves everyday of the week.
+Now for the real problem; to salt egg bun or not to salt egg bun.
 That is the question.

 Wang’s Treasure House